cj1128/protohackers-ts/README.md

 - Need to write a client to send bytes to test the server, `bun run tools/tcp_hex_client.ts`

 ## 07 Line Reversal

+- How to build a reliable byte stream over UDP? and how to provide this abstraction to application layer?